 "The Canadiens take another player out of Rimouski; this time it's their goalie, who models his game after Carey Price.
 The local boy put up decent stats and showed good consistent athletic ability in his first full year in the QMJHL, and performed very well in winning the U-18 championships.
 Desrosiers is a project pick, like all goalies, but seems to have the mental makeup to have a shot at the NHL." - Arik

-56. Edmonton Oilers: RW Nick Baptiste, Sudbury Wolves (OHL)
+56. Edmonton Oilers: RW Nicholas Baptiste, Sudbury Wolves (OHL)

 6'1", 195 lbs, shoots right.
 66 GP, 21 G, 27 A, 48 PTS, 44 PIM.